siewchoo/03_GettingAndCleaningData/Project/CodeBook.md

 5. Since we are only interested in data involving mean and standard deviation measurements, the data set is pared down to remove columns that we are not interested in.
-   - The pared down data set now has 10299 rows and 68 columns.
+   - The pared down data set now has 10299 rows and 68 columns.<br/>
    On hindsight, it would be more optimized to pare down the measurement data set before performing the column bind.

 6. Rows in the reduced data set is then updated with appropriate labels for the activities.